-The Center for Vascular Care at University Medical Center of Princeton (UMCP) was designed to offer patients the very latest in vascular screening and diagnosis for a wide range of vascular diseases, including peripheral artery disease (PAD).
+The Center for Vascular Care at Princeton Medical Center (PMC) was designed to offer patients the very latest in vascular screening and diagnosis for a wide range of vascular diseases, including peripheral artery disease (PAD).

 Our team of board certified vascular surgeons, highly skilled nurses and trained vascular staff offer a variety of treatment options, including traditional and minimally invasive surgeries.

 We treat a wide array of vascular diseases, including: